SassNinja/postcss-extract-media-query/README.md

 ### whitelist

 By default the plugin extracts all media queries into separate files.
-If you want it to only extract the ones you've defined a certain name for (see `queries` option) you can set the option `whitelist` true.
+If you want it to only extract the ones you've defined a certain name for (see `queries` option) you have to set this option `true`.
 This ignores all media queries that don't have a custom name defined.

 ```javascript
 'postcss-extract-media-query': {